Right Ginza: Book 18

+The list of Iranian kings given in the Book of Kings is as follows.
+Note that since Mandaic spellings can vary by manuscript, the transcriptions used below are often reconstructions by Häberl (2022).

+Afterwards, the Persian Sasanian kings are listed:

 Colophons

 There are 7 colophons in the Ginza Rabba, including 6 in the Right Ginza.
 There are colophons after books 13 (for books 1–13), 14, 15, 16, 17, and 18, suggesting that these had all originally been separate books before they were compiled into a single codex.
 Some colophons are also followed by tarik (postscripts).

-Qolasta parallels
+Qulasta parallels

 A few marriage hymns (hadaiata) in Drower's 1959 Canonical Prayerbook of the Mandaeans (CP) correspond to some hymns in Book 12 of the Right Ginza (GR 12):